eligeske/open-wc/docs/guides/index.md

 1. Libraries must offer an ES module version

 **Note**: <a id="bare-specifiers"></a>We currently have ONE exception to this rule and that is 'bare modules'.
-This is such a powerful and widely-used pattern in the current JavaScript ecosystem, that if you don't use it you basically need to implement everything yourself.
+This is such a powerful and widely-used pattern in the current JavaScript ecosystem, that if you don't use it you need to implement everything yourself.
 We want to help you build your apps as easily and efficiently as possible, so for now we've adopted this practice as our only exception to the above rules.
 The [import maps](https://github.com/WICG/import-maps) proposal aims to bring bare modules to the web browser.
 You can follow that repository to stay up to date.

+## Modern Web

+We follow many of the development practices defined by [Modern Web](http://modern-web.dev/), our sister project.
+We recommend taking a look at their guides and documentation as well.

 ## Workflows